If we hear about an issue from several people, we may post about it here to get you up and running again ASAP while we work on the issue.

 - Fixed in 3.0.1 for Mac: When I print a note, it has narrow margins and the top is cut off.

 - Fixed in 3.0 for Mac: The thumbnail images for my notes are blank.

 - My notes disappeared after I enabled iCloud syncing.

-- I cannot create a new subject without errors.
+- I can't make a new subject.

 - My notes re-download from iCloud whenever I open the app.